Mall St. Matthews: History

 On February 21, 2012, Forever 21 moved into the vacated Dillard's/Bacon's store.

 The mall is currently owned by Brookfield Properties, which also owns Oxmoor Center on the other side of the Watterson Expressway.
 Its major stores include a Dillard's store divided into two sub-stores and JCPenney.
-A 10-screen Cinemark multiplex that opened on May 16, 2013 is physically attached to the mall, but is separately owned and has no pedestrian access to the rest of the mall.
+A 10-screen Cinemark multiplex that opened on May 16, 2013, is physically attached to the mall, but is separately owned and has no pedestrian access to the rest of the mall.

-On December 26, 2015 a disturbance occurred at the mall involving as many as 2,000 people – mostly teenagers – some of whom were fighting each other and shoving or pushing mall customers, and the mall was closed early in response to the incident.
+On December 26, 2015, a disturbance occurred at the mall involving as many as 2,000 people – mostly teenagers – some of whom were fighting each other and shoving or pushing mall customers, and the mall was closed early in response to the incident.
 Following the incident, the mall had a temporary policy requiring visitors between ages 10 and 17 to be accompanied by someone at least 21 years old after 4 pm on Fridays and Saturdays.

 On August 10, 2017, it was announced that the mall's food court will be getting a major renovation which will include new floor tiles and furniture, removal of the railing and elevated platform seating, new furnishings, upgrades to a nearby restroom, downsizing Forever 21, to 30,000 square feet only on part of the first floor which was announced on June 6, a Dave & Buster's on the second floor of the Forever 21 building also announced on June 6 which opened in 2018, and an Ulta Beauty on the remainder of the first floor of the Forever 21 building.
 On April 23, 2021, a shoe and clothing store named Zappos Unboxed opened that was the first of its kind and is owned by the online retail company Zappos.
-The mall may even get a partial upper level with stairs, elevators, and escalators.
-The renovations will be complete by November 6.